ragsns/dockeronazure/exercises/ex7/README.md

 Using Docker swarm in swarm mode we're able to meet some of the tenets of an application such as self-healing, scaling, rolling upgrades and so on.

-We used Kubernetes as an orchestrator to essentially accomplish the same things we did with Dockder Swarm.
+We used Kubernetes as an orchestrator to essentially accomplish the same things we did with Docker Swarm.

 Helm made it a lot easier to install kubernetes apps on the cluster.